 Emily Bacha, Vice President of Public Affairs, December 17, 2020

-Cleveland, OH — Looking forward to the 2021 citywide elections, organizations today released a candidate education platform and comprehensive set of policy recommendations aimed at solving some of Cleveland’s most pressing and complex environmental issues facing Cleveland residents.
+Cleveland, OH — Looking forward to the 2021 citywide elections, organizations today released a candidate education platform and comprehensive set of policy recommendations aimed at solving some of the most pressing and complex environmental issues facing Cleveland residents.

 The Cleveland Comprehensive Environmental Policy Platform details actionable objectives and locally-designed policy recommendations to address issues of environmental justice, water quality and access, land and green space, infrastructure and transportation, as well as energy and air quality.
 The platform was developed over the past six months in consultation with more than a dozen organizations including local and regional nonprofits, community development corporations and quasi-governmental institutions.